FOLLOW US

 Advertisement

 There are numerous opportunities to get a close-up view of sea life in Oahu.
-Take a guided snorkeling tour off Oahu’s North Shore and swim alongside reef fish and eels that reside in the heavenly blue waters.
+Take a guided snorkeling tour off Oahu's North Shore and swim alongside reef fish and eels that reside in the heavenly blue waters.
 On the west side of the island, visit Electric Beach or Makua Beach to swim with dolphins or visit Kaneohe Bay to see elegant stingrays gliding through the water.
 Try Haleiwa Beach on the North Shore to view Hawaiian sea turtles.
 Not only is the water there crystal clear, but sea turtles also gather in the numerous coves located along the coastline.
 Tours also provide amazing underwater photo and video experiences during the fall, winter, and early spring months.
-For those seeking more adventure, check out one of the shark adventure-guided diving tours that offer unique opportunities to see sharks in their natural habitats.
+For those seeking more adventure, check out one of the guided diving tours that offer unique opportunities to see sharks in their natural habitats.

 Advertisement

 Shows and family-friendly activities make the Polynesian Cultural Center a must-see while visiting the North Shore area in Oahu.
 Experience the cultural side of the seven villages representing the Pacific regions of Hawaii, Fiji, Samoa, Tonga, Aotearoa, and Tahiti.
 Play Tongan shuffleboard, learn how to twirl a fire knife in the Samoan area, discover your warrior side among the Fiji Warriors, or enjoy the harmonic songs in the Aotearoa Village.
-A daily canoe pageant representing each island culture is a feast for the eyes.
+A daily canoe pageant representing island culture is a feast for the eyes.
 The Polynesian Cultural Center offers a variety of food options, but the center closes on Sundays.

 Advertisement